Slip coach: France

 Two further French slips of more recent date belong to the same system - now the French National Railway Company, but when Acworth wrote, the Western railway of France.
 Both were introduced in the summer of 1933 in connection with a Saturdays Only non-stop express from Paris to Le Havre.
-The slip portions were dropped at Motteville for Fécamp and Etretat, and at Bréauté-Beuzeville for Saint-Valery-en-Caux.
+The slip portions were dropped at Motteville for Fécamp and Étretat, and at Bréauté-Beuzeville for Saint-Valery-en-Caux.

 The Netherlands

 An early use of a slip carriage in the Netherlands made its appearance on the Dutch Rhenish Railway in October 1886.
 A non-stop express from Amsterdam to Rotterdam via Gouda slipped a carriage at Woerden for The Hague.

 The Netherlands Railway Museum has, among a collection of destination plates affixed to the sides of carriages, one marked Sliprijtuig voor Hilversum - 'slip carriage for Hilversum' - coming from the Holland Iron Railway about 1900.

 Slip carriages were also used at Bussum between 1895 and 1904.